 Recognizing that access to technology is one of the greatest challenges for people in her area, Ruka used her connections to acquire four laptops for her community and has since started teaching children how to use them.
 She says “The kids that did not know what ‘booting up a computer’ meant in January this year can now type — and draw the houses in their community — using these computers.”
 Ruka says that this is her proudest accomplishment to date.

-In November 2017, Ruka was elected CAMFED Association National Chairperson for Ghana, leading a network of young women activists and philanthropists which then numbered 23,660.
-She is also the Chairperson of the Transition Advisory Group (TAG) which spearheads the CAMFED Association programs that support school graduates in the transition to employment, entrepreneurship and tertiary opportunities, delivered in partnership with CAMFED and the Mastercard Foundation in Ghana.
+In November 2017, Ruka was elected CAMFED Association National Chairperson for Ghana for three years, leading a network of young women activists and philanthropists which then numbered 23,660.
+She has also served as the Chairperson of the Transition Advisory Group (TAG) which spearheads the CAMFED Association programs that support school graduates in the transition to employment, entrepreneurship and tertiary opportunities, delivered in partnership with CAMFED and the Mastercard Foundation in Ghana.